Herbert Jones NBA Preview vs. the Mavericks

 Mavericks 2022-23 Defensive Insights

-- Allowing 114.1 points per contest last year made the Mavericks the 16th-ranked team in the league defensively.
+- Giving up 114.1 points per contest last season made the Mavericks the 16th-ranked squad in the league on defense.

-- The Mavericks were the 22nd-ranked squad in the league last year, allowing 44.7 boards per game.
+- The Mavericks allowed 44.7 rebounds on average last year, 22nd in the league.

-- In terms of assists, the Mavericks conceded 24.9 per game last season, ranking them eighth in the league.
+- The Mavericks allowed 24.9 assists per game last season (eighth in the league).

-- The Mavericks were the best team in the league in terms of allowing three-pointers last year, conceding 11.1 makes per contest.
+- The Mavericks were the best squad in the league in terms of allowing three-pointers last year, giving up 11.1 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!